 The immediate parent company is CHT Holdings Limited, a company incorporated in Great Britain and registered in England and Wales.
 The intermediate parent undertakings are CHT Holdings Limited and Welspun Home Textiles UK Limited, companies registered in England and Wales.
 CHT Holdings Limited is the parent undertaking of the smallest group to consolidate these financial statements.
-Copies of the CHT Holdings Limited consolidated financial statements can be obtained, upon payment of the appropriate fee, from Companies House, Crown Way, Cardiff, CF14 3UZ.
+Copies of the CHT Holdings Limited consolidated financial statements can be obtained from Companies House, Crown Way, Cardiff, CF14 3UZ.